dotswg/dots-architecture/draft-ietf-dots-architecture.md

 ### Establishing the Signaling Session {#establishing-signaling-session}

-With the required business or service agreements in place, the DOTS client initiates a signal session by contacting the DOTS server over the signal channel and the data channel.
+With the required business agreements in place, the DOTS client initiates a signal session by contacting its DOTS server(s) over the signal channel and the data channel.
 To allow for DOTS service flexibility, neither the order of contact nor the time interval between channel creations is specified.
 A DOTS client MAY establish signal channel first, and then data channel, or vice versa.

 The methods by which a DOTS client receives the address and associated service details of the DOTS server are not prescribed by this document.
-For example, a DOTS client may be directly configured to use a specific DOTS server address and port, and directly provided with any data necessary to satisfy the Peer Mutual Authentication requirement in [I-D.ietf-dots-requirements], such as symmetric or asymmetric keys, usernames and passwords, etc. All configuration and authentication information in this scenario is provided out-of-band by the domain operating the DOTS server.
+For example, a DOTS client may be directly configured to use a specific DOTS server IP address and port, and directly provided with any data necessary to satisfy the Peer Mutual Authentication requirement in [I-D.ietf-dots-requirements], such as symmetric or asymmetric keys, usernames and passwords, etc. All configuration and authentication information in this scenario is provided out-of-band by the domain operating the DOTS server.